Is it possible to catch trout in London? In this article, I will answer exactly that.

-Short answer is yes, it is possible to catch trout in London City.
+Trout can be caught without leaving London.
 The River Wandle in the Southwest offers the best sight fishing for wild brown trout in the city.
+While several stock ponds also provide fishing for various species of trout.

 The River Wandle | Brown trout fishing in London city

-From the dozen rivers which flow through London, the River Wandle upstream of Poulter Park offers the most recommended fishing for wild trout.
-The Wandle does flow through some less than desirable areas, so caution must be noted if leaving a rental car or fishing the dusk hatch.
+From the dozen rivers which flow through London, the River Wandle upstream of Poulter Park offers the most consistent fishing for wild brown trout in the city.

 The prime time of year to target trout in the Wandle is between the months of May and September.
-Over these warmer months there is an abundance of aquatic and terrestrial insect life.
-Popular flies to fish are size 14-16 dries or emerges.
-Size 4-8 streamers can also be effective.
-Do not be afraid to try fishing a tiny nymph such as a Hare’s Ear beneath the dry.
+Over these warmer months, there is an abundance of aquatic and terrestrial insect life which the trout feed upon.

 A comprehensive trout fishing guide on the River Wandle can be found here.